 - thanks to the possibility of filtering covered and/or uncovered requirements, it’s easier to avoid omissions;

 - transparent view of the elements instantly shows which requirements generate most bugs;

 - if we define a Fix Version, the report simplifies finding defects from a specific version of a product;

 - as we have all relations presented in one table, it lets us verify if the whole process from gathering requirements until test case execution is properly completed.

 Discover more possibilities yourself and see how much information one report can give you in the form of a complete table, available and clear for everyone.

 Tracking progress and relations between many elements is one of the greatest advantages of bringing your test management into Jira.
 Dedicated testing apps give you possibilities that separated tools or standalone Jira can’t provide.
-The RTM Requirement Coverage report is much more universal than it may seem to be.
-It can be used not only for tracking requirement – test cases coverage results, but it lets us check the connections between all the objects included in our software testing process, distinguishing different types of requirements.
+The RTM and TestFLO Requirement Coverage reports are much more universal than they may seem to be.
+They can be used not only for a tracking requirement – test case coverage results, but they let us check the connections between all the objects included in our software testing process, distinguishing different types of requirements.